Keith Howard, Strategic Technology Manager

 With the gap between laboratory and on-road emissions addressed with RDE testing for new vehicles, the focus turns to what happens over their full lifetime.
 Why does this matter?
 Vehicles produce emissions that impact air quality all their life, not just when new.
 So what vehicles emit towards the end of their life matters at least as much as when new, in terms of air quality.
 If there is a large deterioration in emissions, it matters more.
 China 6 will include a number of measures to control such deterioration, including:

 - Much more comprehensive rules for in-use compliance: Vehicles must have on-board diagnostics (OBD) for key pollutants and must take action when emissions-related components or systems are identified to experience malfunction.
 The authority will force the vehicle owner to have the vehicle inspected and repaired.
 For commercial vehicles, remote OBD or Telematics is required, such that real-time engine and vehicle operating parameters, emissions performance data and ambient conditions will be transmitted to the authority to meet emissions compliance requirements.
 In addition, remote sensing devices have been installed at many major cities to quickly screen high emitters.

 - Emissions durability covering long-term use: OEMs are responsible for ensuring their vehicles operate cleanly for their whole lives.
 For passenger cars, they must ensure they do so for 160,000km to meet China 6a, rising to 200,000km for China 6b.
 For commercial heavy-duty vehicles, it will rise to 700,000km.
 Authorities will be empowered to take vehicles and test them up to this distance.
 OEMs whose vehicles fail face penalties and damage to their reputation.

-If you would like additional information on China 6, please click below to read the first three articles in this series, or contact your Lubrizol representative:
+If you would like additional information on China 6, please contact your Lubrizol representative: